Learning How to Write a Lab Report

 References

-If you have used some primary and secondary sources in your work, then you will need to mention them in your reference list.
+If you have used some primary and secondary sources in your work, you must mention them in your reference list.
 Otherwise, you will be accused of plagiarism.

 Conclusion